ashutoshmjain/gita/src/mathuraChap01.md

 Despite his constant contact with continuum - the interconnected play of the past, present and the future beyond mere causality - `Bramhrishi` wasn't immune to pain.
 The pain of losing one's child is known to be the biggest of them all -  even animals feel it - they cry.
 Remorseful `Bramhrishi`, however, didn't cry -  as if tears froze in his mind.
 Again and again, he wondered about the curse and if the dark night would ever resolve itself into light.
 More he thought, more he saw himself at the root of this imprecation.

-He couldn't help self-loathing that he must have incurred a foundational error to warrant such a backlash, from the very people he was trying to salvage - his "old" - not by age but by tradition -  those who lived off the jungle and followed its rules, without any recollection of the past and none to worry in foresight.
+He couldn't help self-loathing that he must have incurred a foundational error to warrant such a backlash, from the very people he was trying to salvage - his "old" - not by age - by lifestyle -  those who lived off the jungle and followed its rules, without any recollection of the past and none to worry in foresight.
 Spoken words were call to actions for them.
 They didn't know how to withhold actions to think deep in the past, or plan the future.
 They believed in old stories as is - `Puranas`, and they believed in barter - to its extreme - an eye for an eye.

 Why would they turn against him ! - `Bramhrishi` thought.